AikidoSec/firewall-node/docs/bypassRequest.md

 # Bypass Zen for a specific request

-Call `Zen.bypassRequest()` in a middleware or controller to bypass Zen for this request.
+Call `Zen.bypassRequest()` in a middleware or request handler to bypass Zen for this request.
 A bypassed request is fully excluded from Zen inspection and enforcement: Zen will not analyze the request, generate findings, or apply blocking rules for that traffic.
 Your application handles the request normally.

 ## What gets bypassed